Sjobom/personal-site/README.md

 The site is published on Github Pages https://github.com/Sjobom/Sjobom.github.io.

-Can be reached via https://sjobom.github.io or https://anderssjobom.se.
+Can be reached via https://sjobom.github.io.

 # How to add new material
 To generate  new pages or update info: